henryksarat/zk-commitment-eth/README.md

 ## To deploy to sepolia directly

 1. Execute step "To start and run tests"
-2. Update the .env file with your private key and alchemy key.
+2. Update the .env file with your private key and alchemy apikey.
 3. Clean up envrionment and compile
 ```bash
 npx hardhat clean